solo-io/service-mesh-for-less-blog/README.md

 Adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the developer persona.
 As a result, the organization as a whole benefits from improved resource utilization while maintaining or even enhancing application performance.
 It is clear here that we are benefitting while doing more for less!

-As a co-founder and leader in the development of the Istio Ambient sidecarless architecture, Solo.io is uniquely positioned to help our customers adopt this architecture for production-grade security and compliance requirements.
+As a co-creator and leader in the development of the Istio ambient sidecarless architecture, Solo.io is uniquely positioned to help our customers adopt this architecture for production-grade security and compliance requirements.
 [Please reach out to connect with us!](https://www.solo.io/company/contact/)